-1) The Pacific Northwest has a ‘37% chance of a major Cascadia Subduction Zone earthquake in the next 50 years’.
+1) There is a ‘37% chance the Pacific Northwest will have a major Cascadia Subduction Zone (CSZ) earthquake in the next 50 years’.

 The 37% figure comes from research headed by OSU Professor Chris Goldfinger, who helped me understand what data was used for the calculations and why the Log-Normal probability model was used.

-2) Three hundred and twenty-one years have passed since the Pacific Northwest saw its last major Cascadia Subduction Zone earthquake.
+3) 321 years have passed since the Pacific Northwest saw its last major earthquake.

 What’s less well known

 Take a look at this ten thousand year historical chart1.
-Each red and green bar represents an interval, or the number of years between major Pacific Northwest earthquakes on the Cascadia Subduction Zone.
-The horizontal blue line runs at 321 years.
-Far fewer red lines stretch above it, than the green lines hovering below
+Each vertical bar represents the number of years between major Pacific Northwest earthquakes along the Cascadia Subduction Zone.
+The horizontal blue line runs at 321 years (the current amount of time we have gone without one, for an easy visual reference).

-The intervals which stretched longer than 321 years are shown as red bars in the chart above.
-Only eight out of forty-six lines are red… meaning 83% of the time, the fault has not had to wait 321 years for the strain to break it.
+Intervals longer than 321 years are shown in red.
+There aren’t many.
+In fact, only eight out of forty-six lines are red… meaning 83% of the time, the fault has not had to wait 321 years for the strain to break it.

 Let’s play a game

-If you knew that 83% of the time, your toddler was asleep by 8:00 pm, would you expect him to be up until 9:00 pm tonight?
+If you knew that 83% of the time, your toddler was asleep by 8:00 pm, would you expect her to be up until 9:00 pm tonight?
 Probably not.

-Knowing that 83% of the time, our fault has broken prior to reaching its 321st year of quiet… should we expect the fault to hold for another 50 years?
+Knowing that 83% of the time, our fault has broken prior to reaching its 321st year… should we expect the fault to hold for another 50 years?
 20 years?

 Now, One Step Farther

-Placing a yellow border around the longest intervals illustrates how they are grouped toward the oldest chunk of the 10,000-year history (intervals 34-46).
+Placing a yellow border around the longest intervals illustrates how they are grouped toward the oldest chunk of the 10,270-year history (intervals 34-46).

-Intervals one through thirty-three make up the most-recent 6,030 years of history.
-During that time only 2 lines stretch beyond the 321-year horizontal blue line.
-Those two lines don’t reach far above.
-To be clear, this means 94% of the time in the last 6,000 years, the Cascadia Subduction Zone did not have to wait 321 years between ruptures.
+Intervals one through thirty-three make up the most-recent 6,030 years.
+During that time only 2 lines have stretched beyond the 321-year horizontal blue line.
+They don’t reach far above.
+To be clear, this means 94% of the time the Cascadia Subduction Zone did not have to wait 321 years between ruptures.